Alexskq/Alexskq/README.md

 - I'm exploring different tools and libraries to enhance my skill set.
 - I'm an early riser, always driven and constantly learning in the tech world.

+## Facts

+Passionate about astronomy and reading, I'm also a trail runner with my dog, striving to maintain balance and peak performance in my professional endeavors.

 ## 💻 Skills